PmagPy/RockmagPy-notebooks/_sources/book/intro.md

 - [**MPMS Data Plotting (DC)**](../MPMS_plot_dc.ipynb) Within this notebook, MPMS experiments where remanence was measured upon warming and cooling are plotted.
 This plotting includes the calculation and visualization of derivative curves.
 - [**MPMS Data Plotting (AC)**](../MPMS_plot_ac.ipynb) *not yet developed*
-- [**Verwey Transition Fitting**](../MPMS_verwey_fit.ipynb) In this notebook, Verwey temperature estimates can be made from remanence upon warming experiments conducted on an MPMS.
+- [**Verwey Transition Fitting**](../MPMS_verwey_fit.ipynb) Within this notebook, Verwey temperature estimates can be made from remanence upon warming experiments conducted on an MPMS.
-- [**Goethite Component Fitting**](../MPMS_geothite_fit.ipynb) In this notebook, the reversible component of room-temperature to low-temperature cycling experiments (that can be attributed to minerals such as goethite) can be numerically fit and removed.
+- [**Goethite Component Fitting**](../MPMS_geothite_fit.ipynb) Within this notebook, the reversible component of room-temperature to low-temperature cycling experiments (that can be attributed to minerals such as goethite) can be numerically fit and removed.

 # Acknowledgements